crane-strategy/BEPI/README.md

 # Need

-A bipartisan approach for modernizing local, state, and federal elections with blockchain technology.
+A bipartisan approach for modernizing local, state, and federal ballot casting and counting.

-# star-kiss
+# The BEPI Approach

+Bipartisan Election Protocols and Infrastructure (BEPI) seeks to improve how ballots are cast and counted.

+# Guiding Principles: The Star-Kiss Model

-The STAARQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies and systems with blockchain.
+The STAARQIS ("Star-Kiss") Model is a set of bipartisan guiding principles to modernize local, state, and federal election policies.

 **Secure**: Ballots cannot be leaked, thrown out, falsified, or cast multiple times;